Alvor1991/PP4-Physio/README.md

 * **Email**: An `EmailField` for capturing the email address of the requester.
 * **Message**: A `TextField` containing the message or inquiry sent by the individual.
 * **Read**: A `BooleanField` indicating whether the message has been read.
 Defaults to `False`.
-* **Created On**: A `DateTimeField` that records the timestamp of when the contact request was created, providing a record of when inquiries were made.
+* **Created On**: A `DateTimeField` that records when the contact request was created, providing a record of inquiries.

 The `ContactRequest` model allows for efficient handling of client inquiries and communication, supporting responsive interaction and client engagement with the therapist.